-PES is the inventor of the stop-motion cooking genre with Western Spaghetti in 2008, the world's first stop-motion cooking film.
+PES is the inventor of the stop-motion cooking genre with Western Spaghetti in 2008.
 Western Spaghetti earned Time Magazine's #2 Viral Video of the Year in 2008 as well as the Audience Award at Annecy in 2009.
-Together, PES's three stop-motion cooking shorts -- Western Spaghetti (2008), Fresh Guacamole (2012) and Submarine Sandwich (the only PES film to feature a cameo by the artist, 2014) -- have spawned thousands of copycat works online and established the "stop-motion cooking film with substituted objects" as a popular meme.
+PES's three stop-motion cooking shorts -- Western Spaghetti (2008), Fresh Guacamole (2012) and Submarine Sandwich (2014) -- have spawned thousands of copycat works online and established the *stop-motion cooking film with substituted objects* as a popular meme.

 In addition to his original content, PES has also directed over 75 commercials for major international brands including Corona, Honda, Android, Orange Telecom, Kinder Surprise, PlayStation, Sprint, Samsung and Bacardi.
-Some of these commercials, including Coinstar (2004) and Human Skateboard (2007), have became viral hits on YouTube.
+Some of these commercials, including Coinstar (2004), Human Skateboard (2007) and Milo & Maria (2006), have became viral hits on YouTube.